 Historically, our cash flows have been primarily generated from our Hotel operations.
 However, the responses by federal, state, and local civil authorities to the COVID-19 pandemic continues to have a material detrimental impact on our liquidity.
-For the three months ended September 30, 2022 our net cash provided by operating activities was \$2,273,000.
+For the six months ended December 31, 2022, our net cash provided by operating activities was \$976,000.
 We have taken several steps to preserve capital and increase liquidity at our Hotel, including implementing strict cost management measures to eliminate non-essential expenses, renegotiating certain reoccurring expenses, and temporarily closing certain hotel services and outlets.
 As the hospitality and travel environment continues to recover, we will continue to evaluate what services we bring back.
-During the three months ended September 30, 2022, the Company continued to make capital improvements to the hotel in the amount of \$1,632,000 and anticipates continuing its guest room upgrade program during the remaining of fiscal year 2023.
+During the six months ended December 31, 2022, the Company continued to make capital improvements to the hotel in the amount of \$2,682,000 and anticipates continuing its guest room upgrade program during the remaining of fiscal year 2023.

-The Company had cash and cash equivalents of \$2,643,000 and \$2,662,000 as of September 30, 2022 and June 30, 2022, respectively.
-The Company had restricted cash of \$6,274,000 and \$6,226,000 as of September 30, 2022 and June 30, 2022, respectively.
-The Company had marketable securities, net of margin due to securities brokers, of \$295,000 and \$411,000 as of September 30, 2022 and June 30, 2022, respectively.
+The Company had cash and cash equivalents of \$1,236,000 and \$2,662,000 as of December 31, 2022 and June 30, 2022, respectively.
+The Company had restricted cash of \$4,784,000 and \$6,226,000 as of December 31, 2022 and June 30, 2022, respectively.
+The Company had marketable securities, net of margin due to securities brokers, of \$302,000 and \$411,000 as of December 31, 2022 and June 30, 2022, respectively.
 These marketable securities are short-term investments and liquid in nature.

 On December 16, 2020, Justice and InterGroup entered into a loan modification agreement which increased Justice's borrowing from InterGroup as needed up to \$10,000,000 and extended the maturity date of the loan to July 31, 2021.
 As of the date of this report, the maturity date was extended to July 31, 2023.
+On September 7, 2021, the Board of InterGroup passed resolution to provide funding to Portsmouth for the working capital of the Hotel up to \$16,000,000 if necessary.
 Upon the dissolution of Justice in December 2021, Portsmouth assumed Justice's note payable to InterGroup in the amount of \$11,350,000.
-On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing from InterGroup as needed up to \$16,000,000.
-During the fiscal year ending June 30, 2022, InterGroup advanced \$7,550,000 to the Hotel, bringing the total amount due to InterGroup to \$14,200,000 as of June 30, 2022 and September 30, 2022.
-During the three months ended September 30, 2022, the Company did not need any additional funding and does not anticipate any need for funding from InterGroup in the near future.
-As of September 30, 2022, the Company has not made any paid-downs to its note payable to InterGroup.
+On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which memorialized the increase to \$16,000,000 and the substitution of Portsmouth for Justice.
+During the fiscal year ending June 30, 2022, InterGroup advanced \$7,550,000 to the Hotel, bringing the total amount due to InterGroup to \$14,200,000 as of June 30, 2022 and December 31, 2022.
+Currently, the Company does not anticipate any need for additional funding from InterGroup.
+As of December 31, 2022, the Company has not made any pay-downs to its note payable to InterGroup.
 The Company could amend its by-laws and increase the number of authorized shares to issue additional shares to raise capital in the public markets if needed.